-- 2.2.2 The IRC consists of seven voting members including the Chairperson, Vice-Chairperson and Secretary.
-Committee members (including Chairperson and Vice Chairperson) are appointed by the Vice-Chairperson, Executive Safety Council, by virtue of their technical and/or educational expertise in the field of ionizing radiation. - 2.2.3 Members serve for a 2-year term with the exception of the LaRC Safety Manager, the RSO, and a representative from the Environmental Management Team (EMT), Center Operations Directorate (COD), who serve as long as the committee continues to function. - 2.2.4 Members may serve for multiple terms on the IRC. - 2.2.5 During the first meeting of a new calendar year, the committee shall elect a committee secretary from its full membership. - 2.2.5.1 The committee secretary shall be responsible for preparing and distributing committee minutes in addition to other responsibilities.
+- 2.2.2 The IRC consists of voting members including the Chairperson, Vice-Chairperson and Secretary as well as non-voting members such as the LaRC Radiation Safety Officer (RSO) and the LaRC Safety Manager or Safety Manager's representative.
+Committee members (including Chairperson and Vice Chairperson) are nominated by the IRC Chairperson, or by the outgoing Chairperson, in the case of a new Chairperson, by virtue of their technical and/or educational expertise in the field of ionizing radiation.
+This nomination must be approved by the immediate supervisor of the new member; the Director, Safety and Mission Assurance Office (SMAO); and the appropriate Organizational Director. - 2.2.3 Members serve for a 2-year term with the exception of the LaRC Safety Manager, the RSO, and a representative from the Environmental Management Office (EMO), Center Operations Directorate (COD), who serve as long as the committee continues to function. - 2.2.4 Members may serve for multiple terms on the IRC. - 2.2.5 The committee secretary shall be responsible for preparing and distributing committee minutes in addition to other responsibilities.

-Figure 2.1, LaRC Organization for Ionizing Radiation Safety
+Figure 2.1.
+LaRC Organization for Ionizing Radiation Safety